compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 #### AD of a Julia function: a trivial example

-We now turn to differentiating Julia `function`s.
+We now turn to differentiating Julia `function`s (we use `function` to refer to the programming language construct, and function to refer to a more general mathematical concept).
 The way that Tapir.jl handles immutable data is very similar to how Zygote / ChainRules do.
 For example, consider the Julia function
 ```julia